mose/hubot-meetbot/README.md

 Commands prefixed by `.` are here taking in account we use the `.` as hubot prefix, just replace it with your prefix if it is different.
 Uncommented commands are just not yet implemented.

+    .meet
+        give the name of the ongoing meeting on the given channel or warns that there is no ongoing meeting at the moment

     .meet start [<label>]
     .meet on [<label>]
     .startmeeting [<label>]